cdeeter/react-tutorial-project/README.md

 This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).

+Original code is in `public/scripts/example.js`

+My code from following the tutorial is in `public/scripts/app.js`

 ## To use

 There are several simple server implementations included.
 They all serve static files from `public/` and handle requests to `/api/comments` to fetch or add data.
 Start a server with one of the following: